General Rules of Figure Skating

 In competitive ice dance, you'll need to adhere to strict Music and Audio Regulations, which dictate the acceptable formats, editing guidelines, and playback requirements for your program's soundtrack.
 Your music must be in MP3 or WAV format, and editing is only allowed to fade in/out or adjust Audio Levels to facilitate a smooth shift between tracks.
 Additionally, you're responsible for obtaining the necessary Music Licensing agreements to use copyrighted material.

-Also Read General Rules of Ice Sledge Racing
+Also Read General Rules of Ice Stock Sport

 When it comes to playback, your audio equipment must be able to produce high-quality sound with clear and consistent Audio Levels.
 The music should be loud enough to be audible to the audience, but not so loud that it distracts from your performance.
 Testing your audio equipment before the competition is crucial to meet the regulations.